 We haven’t received a payment despite sending you several notices about your overdue taxes.
 The IRS may seize (levy) your property or your rights to property on or after April 1, 2020.

 In this example you need to take action by April 1, 2020 or risk levy action by the IRS.

 If you ignore this deadline you might be dismayed when you visit an ATM and realize there is no money in your account.

 Or your employer might tell you that a significant portion of your paycheck has been garnished by the IRS.
 Fortunately, you can prevent this from happening to you.

-The third step to take when you receive this last Notice of Intent to Levy and Notice of Your Right to a Hearing is to file an appeal.
-This will prevent the IRS from actually levying your assets and give you time to consider your options.
+The third step to take when you receive this last "Final Notice.
+Notice of Intent to Levy and Notice of Your Right to a Hearing" is to file an appeal.
+This gives you time to consider your options by preventing the IRS from levying your assets.

 By filing an appeal, you take the file away from the Collections Division and place it in the hands of the Appeals Division.
 This will normally give you several months to resolve your situation.

 Sometimes even without an appeal you can contact the Collections Division of the IRS.
 You can try to work out a solution with them to prevent the IRS from levying your bank account or seizing other assets.